eCommerce Conversion Rate Audit Checklist (And 24 Ideas For Improving Conversions)

 Use clean and descriptive URLs for your product pages—include relevant keywords and a clear URL structure to help search engines understand the content of your pages

-Tips to consider for eCommerce on-page SEO audit on product copy:
+if you're doing an eCommerce on-page SEO audit on product copy:

 Craft descriptive and keyword-rich titles for your product pages—include relevant keywords near the beginning of the title, reflecting the product being sold